OHDSI/Atlas3/README.md

-# Atlas
+# Atlas3

+> **⚠️ Development Version**: This is Atlas 3.0, a new version of OHDSI ATLAS currently under active development.
+>
+> **For the stable production-ready version (2.15), please visit: [github.com/OHDSI/Atlas](https://github.com/OHDSI/Atlas)**

-A modern web application for OHDSI ATLAS cohort definition and analysis, built with Vue 3 and TypeScript.
+A complete reimplementation of OHDSI ATLAS for cohort definition and analysis, built with Vue 3 and TypeScript.

 ## Overview